RichBurman/Project-1/README.md

 - Am I responsive: The site is responsive to different screen sizes.
 Tested through [Am I Responsive?](https://amiresponsive.co.uk/)

-- Website tested using Chrome devtools on various screen sizes
+- Website tested using Chrome devtools on various screen sizes.
+- Media Queries were added to the CSS Stylesheet:
+    - For larger to medium screens size from 1200px wide and down
+    - Medium screen sizes from 950px wide and down

 ### Lighthouse